 Hats off to everyone at The Lawns

 We are sticking to our New Year’s resolution, getting our step count in with lots of walks, in spite of the gloomy weather.
+Thank you to our volunteers Ginny and Leslie, for helping with so many of our walks.
 After one chilly walk in the fog, we spent a lovely warm afternoon with a cuppa learning about the history of hats.
 There were a huge array of hats to try on.
 So much fun and laughter finding out some are larger than others.
 The photos are priceless, so do check out our Facebook page.

 We have enjoyed crafts with Kirsty and creative sessions using our new sewing machine.
+Thank you to volunteers Heather and Sarah who organise our regular poetry and prose read aloud sessions, which are always very much looked forward to.
 Our Gents Group made birdfeeders together and model aeroplanes and are enjoying the Six Nations Rugby.

 Our links with local schools